U.S. flag

 Closing Date

-As of January 1, 2021, the FBI s National Incident Based Reporting System NIBRS is the law enforcement crime data reporting standard for the nation.
+As of January 1, 2021, the FBI's National Incident Based Reporting System (NIBRS) is the law enforcement crime data reporting standard for the nation.
 NIBRS collects detailed crime incident data from law enforcement agencies, including data on bias motivated incidents.
 The Jabara Heyer NO HATE Act NIBRS Transition Program authorizes BJS to provide funding to support law enforcement agencies to transition their crime reporting to comply with NIBRS requirements.

 FY 2023 California Law Enforcement Transition to NIBRS—Rapid Deployment Model Project